 A fresh coat of paint has the potential to do wonders.
 Not only does it make your space look clean and crisp but also exhibits a refreshed and rejuvenated feel.
 Hence, a great way to attract the buyer and entice them into purchasing.
 It’s also important to wisely pick colours that are mostly admired by homeowners.
 Lighter paints such as powder blue, beige, and gray will lead to a phenomenal result.

-Spend some time to research into making your home look trendy.
+Spend some time to research making your home look trendy.
 You can infuse this with the help of quirky paint colours on the exterior doors and stark contrasts indoors to create an eye-catchy appeal.
 If you’re on a budget, just simply wash the walls and get rid of those fingerprints and marks.

 Upgrade the kitchen